 - The post on Infacts site here is better than my original thanks to Hugo's editing.
 I am not a professional wordsmith - he is.

 - I am not starry eyed about the European project.
 The EU has faults, some serious.
-Yet Britain is insane to leave and the leaders of the Brexit project are reckless and irresponsible.
+Yet its tremendous achievements are not talked about enough, Britain is insane to leave and the leaders of the Brexit project are reckless and irresponsible.
 I struggle to find words to say how much I condemn them.

 We read a lot about Poles coming to live in Britain.
 Well, I am an example of the reverse phenomenon, Brits living in Poland.
 I am now applying for Polish citizenship.
 Having lived here for over 25 years, I didn’t even get a vote in the referendum.